North Fork Community Power Forest Bioenergy Facility Demonstration

 Economic Development

 This plant will be built and operated by local contractors.
 In some cases, workers may even be trained to work on site.
 The plant is owned in part by a local Community Development Council, which will receive profits from the PPA and reinvest them in the community.
-Additionally, the power plant will anchor a biomass utilization campus, which will expand to include other forest products.
+Additionally, the power plant will anchor a biomass utilization campus that will expand to include other forest products.

 Environmental Sustainability

 Use of forest restoration by-product will improve air quality over open burning and reduce wildfire risk.
 Additionally, the gasification system will reduce air pollutant emissions.
-Placer County Air Pollution Control District (PCAPCD) estimated emissions reductions of 60% CO2 and 3% CH4 in direct combustion systems with emission control over pile and burn system, which could befurther reduced by gasification.
+Placer County Air Pollution Control District (PCAPCD) estimated emissions reductions of 60% CO2 and 3% CH4 in direct combustion systems with emission control over pile and burn system, and these emissions could be further reduced by gasification.

 Consumer Appeal

-Providing jobs, protecting homes, and enhancing the functioning forest ecosystems, increased biodiversity, and decreased wildfire threat are all benefits that this power plant will be able to promote to increase consumer appeal.
+Providing jobs, protecting homes, enhancing the functioning forest ecosystems, increasing biodiversity, and decreasing wildfire threat are all benefits that this power plant will be able to promote to increase consumer appeal.

 Energy Security